DataWithDrea/DataWithDrea/README.md

 # Data With Drea

 Hi there!
 I’m **Drea**, a healthcare recruiter transitioning into software engineering.
-I’m currently pursuing my **Bachelor of Science in Computer Science**, set to graduate in **June 2026**.
-My focus is **Artificial Intelligence** and **Automation** — I’m passionate about building tools that make life and work easier.
+I’m currently pursuing my Bachelor of Science in Computer Science, set to graduate in June 2026.
+My focus is **Artificial Intelligence and Automation** — I’m passionate about building tools that make life and work easier.
 This repository is my portfolio hub where you can explore what I’m learning and creating as I break into the tech industry.

 ## About Me
 - 🌍 Based in Cooper City, Florida (Fort Lauderdale area)